-According to this theorem, a distributed system can satisfy any two of these guarantee at the same time, but not all three.
+According to this theorem, a distributed system can satisfy any two of these guarantees at the same time, but not all three.

 So, we need to understand that partitioning is unavoidable when a network partition fails, i.e. systems can’t communicate with each other, in that particular point, the system should be operational but while it is operational whether it has to hold on availability or hold on to consistency is what each distributed system has to decide.

-Cassandra has a concept called Tunable consistency model, this is the only database that has this particular concept, so you can setup Cassandra either for availability or consistency, Cassandra can work in both the modes unlike other databases.
+Cassandra has a concept called the Tunable consistency model, this is the only database that has this particular concept, so you can set up Cassandra either for availability or consistency, Cassandra can work in both modes, unlike other databases.

 We can’t build banking or financial systems using Cassandra instead it is used in social media.
 OLTP or payment models can’t be used in Cassandra.

 If you look at the diagram below, it is very clear that Cassandra falls under the category of Available & tolerant partition.